MFA Authenticator: FOREVER!

 But at first use, I had the idea it was missing something.
 Like some more details about the location from where I was logging in and a more secure way to acknowledge the number instead of just approving it!

-Let me explain some more, because in the past when you were receiving this MFA number question, you only needed to click on the right one and nothing more… like shown below
+Let me explain some more because in the past, when you were receiving this MFA number question, you only needed to click on the right one and nothing more… as shown below

 *Source: Aanmelden zonder wachtwoord met de Microsoft Authenticator app – Azure Active Directory | Microsoft Docs